Convergence of Sign-based Random Reshuffling Algorithms for Nonconvex Optimization: Distributed Sign-based Random Reshuffling Algorithms

-Now we explore the extension of \Cref{alg:signumRR_SVRG} to the distributed setting, as illustrated in \Cref{alg:distr_SVM}.
-The algorithm closely resembles \Cref{alg:distr_SVRG} with the sole difference being the addition of momentum update, as performed in \Cref{alg:signumRR_SVRG}.
-The problem under consideration shares the same setting as presented in problem \eqref{distr_problem}.
+Remarkably, $\algnameDVR$ can not only handle partitioned data but also be used in the parallel settings to use majority vote to improve the performance of a single machine.
+Next, we explore the extension of \algnameVM\ to the distributed setting, as illustrated in \Cref{alg:distr_SVRG} (\ref{Alg-dist-SignRVM:update of gradient}).
+The algorithm closely resembles \algnameDVR\ with the sole difference being the addition of momentum update, as performed in \Cref{alg:SignRR_SVRG} (\ref{Alg-dist-SignRVM:update of gradient}).

-The convergence of $\algnameVM$ is displayed as follows.
+The convergence of $\algnameDVM$ is displayed as follows.